jonpeake/AcademicSite/content/authors/admin/_index.md

     url: https://myfwc.com/research/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Candidate at the University of South Florida College of Marine Science and a fisheries biologist at the Florida Fish and Wildlife Research Institute.
-My research interests include marine ecology, spatiotemporal dynamics of fishes across multiple scales of space, time, and biological organization, open science, spatial and community analysis in R, and species distribution modeling.
+bio: I am a Data Scientist with the NOAA Fisheries Open Science program and a PhD Candidate at the University of South Florida College of Marine Science.
+My research interests include open science,  marine ecology, spatiotemporal dynamics of fishes across multiple scales of space, time, and biological organization, spatial and community analysis in R, and species distribution modeling.

 # Interests to show in About widget
 interests:
+  - Open Science
   - Marine Ecology
   - Spatiotemporal Community Dynamics
-  - Open Source Science
   - R Statistical Coding
   - Species distribution modeling